Sourcing Gems and Jewellery from India

 This includes trendy, affordable pieces made from base metals, synthetic stones, resin, wood, and beads.
 Fashion jewellery is great for businesses targeting a younger or budget-conscious audience.
 The designs are bold, playful, and keep up with global fashion trends — all while being budget-friendly to produce and ship.

 Indian ethnic jewelry is known for its rich heritage, intricate craftsmanship, and strong cultural roots.
-Each region of India has its own signature styles—such as Kundan and Polki jewelry from Rajasthan, Temple jewelry from Tamil Nadu, Meenakari work from Jaipur and Varanasi, and Tribal jewelry from states like Odisha, Chhattisgarh, and Nagaland.
+Each region of India has its own signature styles—such as Kundan and Polki jewellery from Rajasthan, Temple jewellery from Tamil Nadu, Meenakari work from Jaipur and Varanasi, and Tribal jewellery from states like Odisha, Chhattisgarh, and Nagaland.
 These pieces are often made using traditional techniques with materials like gold, silver, glass, beads, and natural stones.
 Ethnic jewelry is especially popular for weddings, festivals, and cultural events, and has growing demand among ever growing Indian diaspora globally.

 Sustainable jewellery sourcing from India is gaining momentum as more buyers look for eco-friendly and ethically made products.
 Many artisans and manufacturers are now using recycled metals, natural dyes, and locally sourced materials like bamboo, jute, wood, terracotta, and organic cotton threads to create beautiful, low-impact jewellery.
 Techniques such as handcrafting and small-batch production reduce energy use and waste, while also supporting rural artisan communities.
 Regions like West Bengal, Odisha, Rajasthan, and parts of the Northeast are known for producing handcrafted sustainable jewellery that blends tradition with conscious design.

-Production Centres of Gems and Jewelry in India
+Production Centres of Gems and Jewellery in India

-If you’ve been wondering which Indian city is famous for jewelry, the answer isn’t simple—because India has more than one.
+If you’ve been wondering which Indian city is famous for jewellery, the answer isn’t simple because India has more than one.
 Each region has a centuries-old tradition and distinct style.
 So, there is no single “best” city.
 The right choice depends on what you want and where that craft truly belongs.

 India is home to several major jewelry manufacturing hubs, each specializing in distinct types of jewelry and craftsmanship.
 When looking to source gems and jewelry from India, here are the most prominent jewelry production hubs in India that you must be aware of: